Women in Antarctica: Early women involved in Antarctica

 Oral records from Oceania indicate that women explorers may have traveled to the Antarctic regions like male explorers Ui-te-Rangiora around 650 CE and Te Ara-tanga-nuku in 1000 CE, but this is unconfirmed.
-The first Western woman to visit the Antarctic region was Louise Séguin, who sailed on the Roland with Yves Joseph de Kerguelen in 1773.
+The first western woman to visit the Antarctic region was Louise Séguin, who sailed on the Roland with Yves Joseph de Kerguelen in 1773.

-The oldest known human remains in Antarctica was a skull that belonged to a young Yaghan woman on Yamana Beach at the South Shetland Islands, which dates back to 1819 to 1825.
+The oldest known human remains in Antarctica was a skull that belonged to a young Indigenous Chilean woman on Yamana Beach at the South Shetland Islands, which dates back to 1819 to 1825.
 Her remains were found by the Chilean Antarctic Institute in 1985.

 In the early twentieth century, women were interested in going to Antarctica.
-When Ernest Shackleton advertised his 1914 Antarctic expedition, three women wrote to him, requesting to join, though the women never became part of the journey.
+When Ernest Shackleton advertised his 1914 Antarctic expedition, three women wrote to him, requesting to join.
+The women never became part of the journey.
 In 1919, newspapers reported that women wanted to go to Antarctica, writing that "several women were anxious to join, but their applications were refused."
-Later, in 1929, twenty-five women applied to the British, Australian and New Zealand Antarctic Research Expedition (BANZARE), and were also rejected.
+Later, in 1929, twenty-five women applied to the British, Australian and New Zealand Antarctic Research Expedition (BANZARE).
+They were also rejected.
 When a privately funded British Antarctic Expedition was proposed in 1937, 1,300 women applied to join.
-None of those 1,300 were accepted, and in fact, after 3 years of attempted funding the expedition was cancelled with the onset of World War Two.
+None of those 1,300 were accepted.
+After 3 years of attempted funding the expedition was cancelled with the onset of World War Two.

 Women who were wives of explorers who were left behind "endured years of loneliness and anxiety."
 Women like Kathleen Scott raised money for their husbands' journeys.